 As you can imagine, ever since the article’s publication, researchers have been up in arms, exchanging notes on their listservs and asking their trade association to defend their honor.
 But this matter is much bigger than the interests of the important but small prospect research profession.
 This is actually an attack on the character of the nonprofit community generally and fundraising specifically.

 And we have only ourselves to blame for it.

 The truth is that the public does not understand how nonprofits work.
 In the absence of that information, charities are placed on a pedestal.
 Any misstep and we easily come crashing down in the eyes of the world.

 The media, on the lookout for these missteps, is right to look at how nonprofits raise and spend money.
 The problem is that they measure our success or failure by an idealized and ill-informed standard.

-Where the Journal is right is in claiming that information gathered through the legal, ethical and efficiency-promoting process of prospect research can be used to personalize solicitation.
+Where the Journal is right is in claiming that information gathered through the legal, ethical and efficiency-promoting process of donor prospect research can be used to personalize fundraising solicitations.
 But rather than the scurrilous implication that different types of healthcare are administered on that basis, instead nonprofits employing research information can better understand the needs and interests of their constituents.